pixelbrackets/cookie-consent/README.md

   * Integer, duration in hours
   * Default value »8«, usually »8760«, never greater than »8760« (365 days)

+❕ If the default values are sufficient for your app, you even can omit the `data-*` attributes.

 ## Source

 https://gitlab.com/pixelbrackets/cookie-consent